So you’ve decided to build a home gym? That’s great!

 Home Gym Level 1: Household Objects

-If you’re without a single free weight in your house or apartment, all is not lost.
+As Coach Matt mentions in the video above, even if you’re without a single free weight in your house or apartment, all is not lost.

 All sorts of household objects can be used for your home gym!